Whimsy Stick

 Professional Dog Trainer · Behavior Specialist

-The Whimsy Stick is a trainer-designed flirt pole built after a decade of watching dogs fail, not because they were bad, but because their instinctual needs had never been met.
-Every spec came from real behavioral sessions with real dogs.
+The Whimsy Stick is a trainer-designed flirt pole built by Christopher Lee Moran after a decade of working with reactive dogs, high-drive breeds, and dogs labeled “too much” by other trainers.
+Every spec came from real behavioral sessions.
 Nothing was designed by a product team.

 1,000+